Law school: Finland

 Law school is usually entered to at the undergraduate level in a university.
 There is an intermediate bachelor's degree (oikeusnotaari), but the target is the master's degree in law (oikeustieteen maisteri; until 2005 oikeustieteen kandidaatti).
 Once university education is complete, the title of varatuomari (VT) is obtained with a one-year externship in a district court.
 This is the basic qualification to practice law as a judge.
 With further experience, the candidate may be admitted to the Finnish Bar Association and licensed with the legally protected title asianajaja, similar to barrister.

 France

 In France, the legal education is a three tier system.
 The student may study for an LL.B. (licence de droit), then an LL.M. (master de droit) and, for those interested in Law theory, a PhD in law (doctorat de droit).

-Many French universities offer Law courses in department labelled as Research and Education Units (unité de formation et de recherche) and/or Faculties of Law or Law Schools.
+Many French universities offer Law courses in departments labelled as Research and Education Units (unité de formation et de recherche) and/or Faculties of Law or Law Schools.

 A LLM-level is a prerequisite for some legal professions, but is combined with vocational education, such as the école nationale de la magistrature for judges and the Certificat d'aptitude aux fonctions d'avocat for advocates.